Trump praises Putin for holding back in U.S.-Russia spy dispute

 Should Trump seek to heal the rift with Russia, he might encounter opposition in Congress, including from fellow Republicans.

-Republican John McCain, chairman of the Senate Armed Services Committee, said on Friday that Russia must face a penalty for the cyber attacks and that is was possible to impose many sanctions.
+Republican John McCain, chairman of the Senate Armed Services Committee, said on Friday that Russia must face a penalty for the cyber attacks.

 "When you attack a country, it's an act of war," McCain said in an interview with the Ukrainian TV channel "1+1" while on a visit to Kiev.